-On August 18, 2015, we entered into a new credit facility (the "Credit Facility") with JPMorgan Chase Bank, N.A., The Huntington National Bank, Citizens Bank, National Association and J.P.
+On August 18, 2015, we entered into a credit facility (the "Credit Facility") with JPMorgan Chase Bank, N.A., The Huntington National Bank, Citizens Bank, National Association and J.P.
 Morgan Securities LLC.
 The Credit Facility consisted of a \$100 million five-year revolving facility (the "Revolving Credit Facility") and originally matured on August 18, 2020.
 On June 27, 2018, the Company entered into a Second Amendment to its Credit Facility, (the "Second Amendment"), which had first been amended on September 1, 2017, extending the revolving credit maturity date under the Credit Agreement for five years after the date of the amendment to June 27, 2023.
 On July 1, 2019, we elected to reduce our Revolving Credit Facility to \$70 million.
 On May 11, 2020, as part of our reincorporation as a Florida corporation, we entered into an assumption agreement and amendment of loan documents.
 The amendment also included an alternative benchmark rate as a replacement to LIBOR.
 On November 1, 2021, we elected to further reduce our Revolving Credit Facility to \$50 million.
+On December 19, 2022, we entered into a Third Amendment to our Credit Facility, (the "Third Amendment"), which extended the maturity date to December 19, 2027, reduced the lenders to JPMorgan Chase Bank, N.A., and the Huntington National Bank, established an interest rate equal to the secured overnight financing rate ("SOFR") as administered by the SOFR Administrator (currently established as the Federal Reserve Bank of New York) as the interest base and increased the basis points.